AnantSaxena11/RBAC/README.md

-# Role Based Access Control (...still in dev mode...)
+# Role-Based Access Control (RBAC) Application

-This is a Role Based Access Control application using Nodejs, Express, Passport Js, etc.
+This is a Role-Based Access Control (RBAC) application built using Node.js, Express.js, Passport.js, and MongoDB.
+It serves as a foundational template for projects requiring robust authentication and authorization systems.
-You can use this application as the starting point for whatever project you are going to build which needs authentication and authorization.

-For authentication we have only Email & Password option but other authentication options using OAuth/OAuth2.0 like Google, Facebook, Apple, GitHub, etc, can be easily incorporated.
+For authentication we have only Email & Password option but other authentication options using OAuth/OAuth2.0 like Google, Facebook, Apple, GitHub, etc, can be easily incorporated in near future.

 The application is based on the **MVC pattern** i.e. Model View Controller.